 To change between display in millimetres and in inches, press [IN/MM].
 The displays will be converted instantly.
 A light beside the key reminds you which measurement you are using.
 Selecting inch or millimetre display applies to all dimensions.
 For example, if you are in millimetre display, whenever you enter dimensions you should also use millimeters.

-When you switch on the DP8, it will display in the same unit of measurement that you set when you last used the unit.

-Datahold (Display Off) 5.6
+When you switch on the E-Series, it will display in the same unit of measurement that you set when you last used the Datahold (Display Off)

-Datahold allows you to disable the DP8 display/keypad but retain power to the measurement transducers and memory circuits.
-You can use datahold to prevent unauthorised or accidental use of the DP8 whilst unattended.

-To select datahold, press
+Datahold allows you to disable the E -Series display/keypad but retain power to the measurement transducers and memory circuits.
+You can use datahold to prevent unauthorised or accidental use of the E-Series whilst unattended.
+To select datahold, press the E-Series will go into Set-Up mode.

-To return to normal use, press the key.
+To return to normal use, press the

-NOTE: If the [ABS/INC] key is pressed prior to the second
+NOTE: If the [ABS/INC] key is pressed prior